cliosight/Docs/Spec.md

 ![datasources](https://raw.githubusercontent.com/cliosight/Docs/main/datasources.png)

 ### Running Multiple SQL Statements <a name="multiplestatements"></a>
 Execution of multiple SQL queries is enabled in the admin console and report creation.
 In reports however, only the final `SELECT` statement is used.
-The preceeding queries can be used for fetching real-time, dynamic intermediate values used in substituting variable terms in the final query.
+The preceeding queries can be used for fetching real-time, dynamic intermediate values for replacing variables used in the final query.
 Check out [this example](#report_example).

 ### Advanced File Storage <a name="afiles"></a>
 This platform provides extra functionalities for files uploaded through a form.
 The [free tier](#freetier) will allow a max of 4GB storage space for the in-built database and files.
 Like other components, files are also equipped with access control methods.